Azzhsna/SQL/README.md

 # SQL
-my first database project in third semester
+cases that have been worked on using sql third semester